 As an author, carving out regular perfect moments to write may seem like a dream, and even reading the phrase “perfect moments to write” may make you LOL in a scoff.
-Life, in general, can be hectic and 2020 has even the most focused personality types struggling to tap into that creative flow.
+In general, life can be hectic, and 2020 has even the most focused personality types struggling to tap into that creative flow.

 These tips are designed to help you develop four new habits and employ some simple automation tools to increase your output during the writing process.